 9. Help, I’m stranded! (a.k.a.
 The Grandma Scam)

 In one of the more despicable scams ever concocted, an elderly woman gets a phone call from a frantic young person who starts with the line: “Hi Grandma, it’s me.”
 The caller then launches into a sob story about being jailed in some faraway locale and needing an immediate money transfer for bail.
 Even young, otherwise savvy people have been suckered by a variation of this one after receiving a (hacked) email from a friend’s account, pleading for assistance after running out of money or getting robbed on holiday.
 It’s usually a scam, but keep in mind that some of your friends might actually be deadbeat mooches.

 8. Phishing, vishing and smishing

 Phishing scams typically start with an annoying pop-up message interrupting your searches for smut — pardon us, your “academic research into human sexuality” — and trying to trick you into divulging personal data.
 Usually it’s in the guise of a bank or credit union requesting that you “update” your account information, or else face harsh penalties.
 Remember: real banks don’t employ pop-up windows, especially poorly spelled ones.
-Vishing is essentially the same thing, but the scammer calls your phone instead of springing a pop-up on your computer.
+Vishing is essentially the same thing, but the scammer, from a contact center, calls your phone instead of springing a pop-up on your computer.
 In smishing scams, you get a text message demanding you call a toll-free number to address concerns about your financial accounts, and then provide personal information to confirm your identity.
 Actually worried about your banking information?
 Go to the bank.

 7. Pump & Dump